MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 ![Graph showing a cost function with local optima corresponding to different traffic levels in a vehicle routing simulation](./media/optimization-intro-traffic-optima.png)

 This graph highlights some examples of different system configurations, each of which has a different cost value.
-We have visualized the cost here using color: the redder the road segment, the higher the traffic level and therefore the greater the cost.
-Conversely, greener road segments have fewer vehicles simultaneously occupying them and therefore lower traffic and cost values.
+The costs are visualized here cost using color: the redder the road segment, the higher the traffic level and, therefore, the greater the cost.
+Conversely, greener road segments have fewer vehicles simultaneously occupying them and, therefore, lower traffic and cost values.